-The most often cited reason for using the "cloud-agnostic" strategy is to avoid being locked in with a single vendor.
+The most often cited reason for using the "cloud-agnostic" strategy is the vendor lock-in avoidance.
 We often distrust cloud vendors regarding their future pricing, potential product discontinuation, a roadmap for new services, and data privacy implementations.
-While each of these arguments is valid, we may sometimes miscalculate the risk-benefit ratio.
+While each of these arguments is valid, we may sometimes miscalculate the risk-benefits balance.
 With a notable exception of GCP, other major vendors have so far demonstrated great discipline for not discontinuing offerings and keeping costs stable (if not lowering them over time).